C# Example API Call (Get)

 }

 In order for this to work, the package 'Newtonsoft.Json' needs to be added to the project.
 This can be done in a couple of different ways, depending on what Integrated Development Environment (IDE) is being used.
-Visual Studio incorporates NuGet Package Manager, which allows for packages to be searched for and installed.
-For IDEs that don't have a built-in package manager, PowerShell can be used.
+Visual Studio Professional incorporates NuGet Package Manager, which allows for packages to be searched for and installed.
+For IDEs that don't have a built-in package manager, the commmand line can be used.
 The following command can be used to install the above-mentioned package.
 Before running this command, it is necessary to navigate to the folder where the project resides.

 dotnet add package Newtonsoft.Json